fairscape/fairscape.github.io/install/install.md

 # Installation

-This section will cover how to setup and install a **FAIRSCAPE** cluster and cover some of the basic API calls.
+This section will cover how to setup and install a **FAIRSCAPE** cluster and go over some of the basic API calls.

 ## Prerequisites